DominickDeJesus/gdrive-permission-script/README.md

 8. Rename the file `credentials.json` and add it to the project directory.

-9. Give editing permision to the `client_email` on the folder that you want to control using this script.
-This `client_email` is the one refered to in the JSON file that was generated.
+9. Give editing permission to the `client_email` on the folder that you want to control using this script.
+This `client_email` is the one referred to in the JSON file that was generated.

 ## Setup for running